 For girls, it's worth investing in some dry shampoo for your trip.
 You'll likely be too busy having fun to want to wash and style your hair everyday, so invest in some high-quality dry shampoo to keep your style lasting an extra few days longer.
 I love this one by Drybar.

 It's wise to pack some Advil with you for those hangovers and overexposure to sun.
 Rehydration sachets are also a smart idea -- pop one in a bottle of water and it'll ward away any headaches for the duration of your trip.
+Bring a basic first aid kit with bandaids and such with you, just in case there are some accidents during your trip

 Pick up a basic travel first aid kit before you leave for your local pharmacy to cover most over things you'll require.
-I make sure to pack bandaids and antiseptic cream every time I travel, as well as Imodium and antihistamines.

 Remember to pack condoms and/or birth control pills, whether you're planning on hooking up or not.
 It's better to be safe than sorry.